 In lieu of flowers, memorials may be made to Partnership with Native Americans (PWNA), Music Cares or the American Society for the Prevention of Cruelty to Animals (ASPCA).

 Funeral arrangements were made with Bond Memorial Chapel, North Mt.
 Juliet Road and Weston Drive, Mt.
 Juliet, Tenn., 615-773-2663, Obit Line 615-641-2663, www.bondmemorial.com.

 Leon Russell’s personal archive will be a featured part of the OKPOP Museum currently being developed by the Oklahoma Historical Society for Tulsa's Brady Arts District.

 The OKPOP Museum is a division of the Oklahoma Historical Society.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.